How to Build a LEGO Lighthouse

 The Supplies Needed to Build the Lego Lighthouse

-Before you follow the simple instruction to create the lighthouse, make sure you have the right materials.
+Before you follow the simple instructions to create the lighthouse, make sure you have the right materials.
 You will need:

 Approximately 50 2×4 bricks in red